 The truth is cancer didn’t stumble upon them one fateful day.
-It may have been building for many years.
+It may have been growing for many years.

-Modern medical treatment detects a tumor, attacks the body, and cuts out not only diseased cells, but many times, lymph nodes as well.
+Modern medical treatment detects a tumor, attacks the body, and cuts out not only diseased cells, but oftentimes, lymph nodes as well.
 That, to me, is just plain crazy!

 Cancer cells are mutagenic cells that refuse to die.
 We need to figure out why these cells are refusing to die.
-There could be many reasons.
+And, there could be many reasons.

-- Eating food with chemical preservatives.
+- Eating food that contains chemical preservatives.
 Preservatives stop the “breakdown” process of food.
-If we eat food that doesn’t “die,” energetically, that affects our cells.
+If we eat food that doesn’t “die,” energetically, that has an effect on our cells.

-- What is causing stagnation in that particular part of the body?
+- Why is there stagnation in that particular part of the body where cancer is thriving?
 Is it a physical, emotional or spiritual blockage?

 - Does an idea or thought live inside you that refuses to die?
 Anger, victimization, prolonged sadness, hopelessness…?